astronomer/docs/astro/manage-connections-variables.md

 It is not necessary to choose the same approach for both connections and variables.
 Variables often determine your DAG's flow of execution and you might prefer to check them into source control.
 You also might want to view or edit them in the Airflow UI.
 For such cases, you can export your variables in a `json` file from the Airflow UI or using Astro CLI.

-Astronomer recommends using the [Astro CLI](cli/overview.md) to run a local Airflow environment and test your DAGs locally before deploying to Astro.
+Astronomer recommends using the [Astro CLI](cli/overview.md) to run a local Airflow environment and to test your DAGs locally before deploying them to Astro.
 Your Airflow connection and variable management strategies should be compatible with both your local testing workflows and your Astro workflows.
 However, you might need to use one strategy for storing variables and a different strategy for storing connections.

 The following table suggests possible management strategies for specific use cases.